-In 1984, Alison Lohans put a notice in The Saskatchewan Writers’ Guild‘s magazine Freelance seeking other Saskatchewan children’s writers to correspond with.
-Seven people responded (Mary Love, Mary C. Wood, Theresa Heuchert, Shirley Lalonde, Sigfus Bergmann, Pat Armstrong and Gillian Richardson).
+In 1984, Alison Lohans and Gillian Richardson had already begun meeting in Regina to discuss writing and their children’s stories.
+They realized there must be other children’s writers scattered across the province, and thought it would be great to get to know one another.
+Alison put a notice in The Saskatchewan Writers’ Guild‘s magazine Freelance seeking other Saskatchewan children’s writers who might like to network.
+Seven people responded (Mary Love, Mary C. Wood, Theresa Heuchert, Linda Brooks, Sigfus Bergmann, Pat Armstrong and Gillian Richardson).
+Shirley Byers Lalonde joined a year or so later.

-Pat suggested the round robin format of a package of letters that would circulate among the members.
-When the package arrived, the person receiving it would read all the letters, then replace the one she had written last time and send the package on to the next person.
+Pat suggested the “round robin” format of a package of letters that would circulate among the members.
+When the package arrived, the person receiving it would read all the letters and replace her previous letter with a new one, then send the package on to the next person in the circuit.

-This is how things went for 5 years, but in 1989, with a grant from SWG, the group was able to hold the first biannual meeting of the Children’s Writers’ Round Robin at the Davidson Senior Citizens’ Centre on February 18, 1989.
-By then the group had grown to 9 members:
+This is how things went for five years.
+In 1989, thanks to a grant from the Saskatchewan Writers’ Guild, the Children’s Writers’ Round Robin was able to meet in person for the first time at the Davidson Senior Citizens’ Centre on February 18, 1989.
+By then the group had grown to nine members, many of whom already had published a few books:

 Want to know more?